top of page

 Located in the Tri-Lakes region, which spans two counties and three towns, the town of Saranac Lake is a quintessential small town home to a tightly-knit community.
 Prior to the turn of the 19th century, the Mohawk people used this area as their hunting ground, and the first European Americans settled here in 1819.
 Soon after their arrival, William F. Martin built one of the first hotels in the area, and his lake house (known as "Martin's") became a favorite place for hunters, woodsmen, and socialites.
 The popularity of skiing increased in the late 1880's, and New York's rich and famous flocked to the region to enjoy year-round entertainments.

-Many influential people visited the Saranac Lake region, including Albert Einstein, Mark Twain, Calvin Coolidge, and even New York's current governor Andrew Cuomo.
 Shopping, camping, boating, and hiking, as well as cultural activities from open-air concerts to museums, theaters, and restaurants provide entertainment every day of the week.
 Winter activities include an annual 10-day winter carnival, cross-country, skiing, snowshoeing, ice skating, and snowmobiling.
 Today, well-heeled visitors continue to travel to the region, enjoying the natural beauty, cool, clean air and impressive array of activities.

 120193920_1569308466564310_5029389539742